Butler Library: Recent history

 Butler Library has been the site of several notable protests around the names on the inscriptions on its façade, which are exclusively white and male.
 On commencement day in 1989, several students attempted to unfurl a banner above the main inscription containing the names of prominent female authors including Sappho, Virginia Woolf, and Sor Juana Inés de la Cruz, all of whom were white.
 The banner was quickly taken down by the university administration, though it reappeared the next fall, and in 1994 to commemorate Women's History Month.
 A new banner was placed above the inscription in 2019 as a piece of protest art with the endorsement of the Columbia University Libraries, this one containing the names of women authors of color, including Toni Morrison, Maya Angelou, and Zora Neale Hurston.

 The 2016 decision to place a copy of Reclining Figure 1969–70, a bronze sculpture by Henry Moore, in front of Butler Library was protested by students, who described the statue as "ugly" and "kind of evil".
 In particular, students complained that the statue would "throw off [South Lawn]'s Versailles-like symmetry" and "interrupt ...the architectural harmony" of Butler Plaza.
 Following the protests, the university administration decided to change its location to the lawn in front of Havemeyer Hall and Mathematics Hall.

 The Columbia tradition of Orgo Night took place each semester in Butler 209, a large reading room in the library, where the Columbia University Marching Band would hold a performance in order to distract students from studying on the night before the organic chemistry final.
 The marching band was banned from the building in 2016, and the tradition was discontinued entirely following the disbandment of the band in 2020.

+On May 7, 2025, in the context of student protests at the university demanding its disinvestment from Israel amid the Gaza genocide, student protesters occupied Room 301, the main reading room of Butler Library, and named it the "Basel Al-Araj Popular University" for the Palestinian activist and writer Bassel al-Araj.